zilaei/jupyter-workflow/README.md

 ### 5 Run the Notebook

+#### 5.1 VS Code
+Open and run the notebook in VS code.
+Information about how to use Jupyter in VS code can be found at [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

+#### 5.2 Jupyter
-Finally, you can run the Jupyter Notebook:
+Optionally you could run the notebook in Jupyter:
 ```sh
 jupyter notebook
 ```
 This will open the Jupyter Notebook interface in your web browser.
 Navigate to the planning_permission.ipynb file and open it.
-You can now run the cells in the notebook!

-Optionally you could run the notebook in VS code [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+Select your previously created virtual environment `planning-env` under menu Kernel -> Change kernel.

+Run all cells by selecting Kernel -> Restart & Run All -> Press "Restart and Run All Cells" in the pop-up.

+More information about how to setup and use Jupyter notebook can be found at [jupyter](https://docs.jupyter.org/en/latest/).

 ### Troubleshooting